AzureAD/azure-activedirectory-library-for-android/README.md

 * Cache with Encryption for easily accessing existing tokens and session state with assurance it wasn't tampered with.
 * Support for the Microsoft Azure AD Authenticator plug-in for Android, which will be released soon!

+## Samples and Documentation

+[We provide a full suite of sample applications and documentation on GitHub](https://github.com/AzureADSamples) to help you get started with learning the Azure Identity system.
+This includes tutorials for native clients such as Windows, Windows Phone, iOS, OSX, Android, and Linux.
+We also provide full walkthroughs for authentication flows such as OAuth2, OpenID Connect, Graph API, and other awesome features.

+Visit your Azure Identity samples for Android is here: [https://github.com/AzureADSamples/NativeClient-Android](https://github.com/AzureADSamples/NativeClient-Android)

 ## Contributing